Galeria-Kaufhof/galeria-kaufhof.github.io/_drafts/setting-up-a-scala-sbt-multi-project-with-cassandra-connectivity-and-migrations.md

     [success] Total time: 1 s, completed 30.12.2014 19:40:29

 As you can see, the `sbt` console allows us to switch between sub-projects using the `project` command.
-We can change into one of the sub-projects, and when executing the `test` command, then it is run in the context of the chosen sub-project.
+We can change into one of the sub-projects, and when executing the `test` command, it is run in the context of the chosen sub-project.
 When we do not switch into a sub-project (or switch back to the main project using `project main`), running `test` leads to the *test* command being executed in each of our sub-projects.